hankngo/AIpetite/README.md

     ```bash
     npm install
     ```
-3. **Make sure all IP adrress strings are changed to your IP address.**
+3. **Make sure all IP address strings are changed to your IP address.**

 ## Run the backend first
 1. **Navigate to the backend directory**: